 Subject to Completion.
-Dated November 13, 2019.
+Dated

-10,000,000 American Depositary Shares
+American Depositary Shares

+Representing

-Representing 150,000,000 Class A Ordinary Shares
+Class A Ordinary Shares

-This is the initial public offering of American depositary shares, or ADSs, representing Class A ordinary shares of Canaan Inc., or Canaan.
+This is the initial public offering of Canaan Inc., or Canaan.

-We are offering 10,000,000 ADSs.
-Each ADS represents 15 Class A ordinary shares, par value US\$0.00000005 per share.
+We are offering American depositary shares, or ADSs.
+Each ADS represents Class A ordinary shares, par value US\$0.00000005 per share.

 Prior to this offering, there has been no public market for the ADSs or our shares.
-It is currently estimated that the initial public offering price per ADS will be between US\$9.00 and US\$11.00.
-We have applied for listing of the ADSs on the Nasdaq Global Market under the symbol "CAN."
+It is currently estimated that the initial public offering price per ADS will be between US\$ and US\$.
+We will apply for listing of the ADSs on the Nasdaq Global Market under the symbol "CAN."